Financial guidance and support, tailored for you.

 If your child received an unexpected scholarship, attended a more affordable in-state school or received an inheritance that went toward their education, you may wind up with leftover 529 plan funds in your account.

-The good news is that you have options for your unused 529 funds, but there are some tax-related nuances to keep in mind.
+The good news is that you have options for your unused 529 funds.
+529 plans are quite flexible as there's no time limit on when the funds must be withdrawn from the account.
+However, there are some tax-related nuances to keep in mind.

-“529 plans are quite flexible, because there's no time limit on when the funds have to be withdrawn from the account.”
+529 plans are quite flexible as there's no time limit on when the funds must be withdrawn from the account.

 One of the most obvious ways to use your unused 529 funds is to save them for future educational needs.
 If your child earned a bachelor’s degree, for example, they may want to enroll in a graduate school program and use the funds to cover some or all of that tuition.

-You can also use 529 funds to pay for the beneficiary’s other educational expenses, including:
+You may also be able to use 529 funds to pay for the beneficiary’s other educational expenses, including:

 Of course, restrictions apply.